syncfusion-content/wpf-docs/wpf/SfChart/Adornments.md

 ## Customizing Adornments

 Adornment customization can be done by enriching the look of how they are placed in the chart.
 The symbols placed in the adornments can be modified using SymbolWidth and SymbolHeight properties.
-There are different types of symbols that can be added by using the Symbol property.
+There are different types of symbol that can be added using Symbol property.

-SfChart allows you to define your own template for symbols by specifying the SymbolTemplate property.
+SfChart allows you to define your own template for symbols by specifying SymbolTemplate property.
 Thus, adornments can be modified according to individual specification or preference.

 The following APIs are used in customizing the adornments.